Italian Australian Foundation Peggy Guggenheim Internship

 * Italian descent is defined as being able to trace Italian ancestry within three generations on at least one side of the family.

 PLEASE NOTE: this is the total amount of the scholarship.
-The University pays the internship fee directly to the museum from this amount.
-The amount received by the recipient is dependent on current exchange rate.
+The University pays the internship fee directly to the museum from this amount (2,500 Euros).
+The amount received by the recipient, dependent on current exchange rate, is to be used for airfares and living expenses while undertaking the internship.
 Part-time student scholarship payments are assessed as taxable income by the Australian Taxation Office.

 For more information see: